triskaideka013/cat-avator/README.md

 Now, you must challenge the denizens of each floor and find a way to escape before your nine lives are up.
 Jump, collect, flap, and fight the rascally rats that fill the hotel floors--throwing balls of yarn, bopping, and even gambling your way out of treachery.
 Reach the 13th floor and a fat cat boss is waiting to annoy you.

 Use W, A, S, D or ARROW keys to jump and move, and CLICK or use SPACEBAR to shoot yarn at enemies

+Competition Notes -- unless we can re-submit, our came had a one-off bug when we submitted before 7am on Friday, 13, 2024.
+We have patched the code and re-zipped here #inCaseItMatters